github/semantic/ROADMAP.md

 ### Get our data into production

+We will get our data into production and in front of customers.

 Task                    | PRP    | Priority (1 to 3) | Amount of work (1 to 4)
 ----                    | ---    | ----------------- | -----------------------
 [Architecture review][] | @tclem | 1                 | ✅